kmatarese/glide/README.md

 glider.consume([sql], load=dict(table="out_table"))
 ```

-Glide also has support for completely parallelizing gliders using a
+Glide also has support for completely parallelizing glider pipelines using a
 ParaGlider instead of a Glider.
 The following code will create a process
 pool and split processing of the inputs over the pool, with each process
 running the entire glider on part of the consumed data: